Titus 3:6 continues to speak of the salvation that

 not deserve to be justified because we have committed sins.
 What a wonderful

-that has already taken place.
-For those who are saved by faith in Christ, there
+already taken place.
+For those who are saved by faith in Christ, there will not

-will not be a future judgment where this issue will be decided.
-It has already
+be a future judgment where this issue will be decided.
+It has already been

-been decided.
-God has already justified you if you are a true believer in
+decided.
+God has already justified you if you are a true believer in Christ.

-Christ.
 That is why you already are an heir.
-You are a child of God through
+You are a child of God through faith in

 one of those faithless Christians who only look for blessings in this life.